 The analytical prerogatives of this Gender Assessment and Action Plan are informed by both GCF’s and AFD’s respective gender policies.

 The GCF adopted a revised version of its 2014 Gender Policy and Action Plan on June 2018 in Korea.
 The revised Policy addresses pertinent issues on gender and climate change: the expansion of gender mainstreaming beyond the preserve of ‘women’s issues’; and the identification of synergies with the in-house Indigenous People (IP) Policy as well as the United Nations Framework Convention on Climate Change (UNFCCC)’s Gender Action Plan (GAP), Sustainable Development Goals (SDGs) and Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
-Overall, the Policy and Action Plan reinforce the responsiveness of GCF to the multiple, heterogeneous, culturally diverse context of gender equality to better address and account for the links between gender equality and climate change – a perspective that this four-country project mainstreamed in the development of the funding proposal.
+Overall, the Policy and Action Plan reinforce the responsiveness of GCF to the multiple, heterogeneous, culturally diverse context of gender inequality to better address and account for the links between gender issues and climate change – a perspective that has been mainstreamed in the development of the funding proposal for IOC Hydromet.

 The AFD recognises the important contributions made by increased gender equality to development.
 In 2013, the French Government made the promotion of gender equality a priority through the adoption of the French Gender and Development Strategy 2013 – 2017.
 In 2014, AFD defined its Strategy on Gender and the Reduction of Gender Inequalities.
 It is based on three priorities: prevent gender inequalities in the operations financed by AFD; promote gender as one of the objectives of AFD’s operations; and support progress in societies on these issues.

 Further, the AFD defines itself as a ‘100% Social Link’ agency in its Strategy 2018-2022: “All AFD Group actions will aim to bolster social link – or at least not weaken social link – by reducing inequalities and improving access to essential goods and services such as education, health, nutrition, water, energy, judicial protection, and culture.
 The Group will also close gaps in economic participation by facilitating access to property ownership, employment, and credit, and by connecting isolated areas to the rest of the world.
 This multidimensional commitment will help attain SDG 1 (eradicate poverty), 10 (reduce inequalities), and 5 (gender equality).
-It also includes all AFD actions that contribute to SDG 2 (zero hunger), 3 (good health and well-being), 4 (quality education), and 8 (decent work and economic growth) and those that address access and territorial challenges: SDG 6 (water and sanitation), 7 (clean and affordable energy), and 11 (sustainable cities and communities).”
+It also includes all AFD actions that contribute to SDG 2 (zero hunger), 3 (good health and well-being), 4 (quality education), and 8 (decent work and economic growth); and, the SDGs that address access and territorial challenges: SDG 6 (water and sanitation), 7 (clean and affordable energy), and 11 (sustainable cities and communities).”